HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.md

 ----------------------------------------

   * If you have previous versions of the Mega Bezel installed:
-    * Delete all hsm presets from shaders/shaders_slang/bezel
+    * Delete all hsm presets from shaders/shaders_slang/bezel/Mega_Bezel
-  * Inside the .zip is a shaders folder, drop this shaders folder directly over your existing one and everything will go into the right place
+  * Inside the .zip is a bezel folder, copy this bezel folder inside the Retroarch/shaders/shaders_slang folder
   * Set video driver to Vulcan or GLCore (Vulcan seems faster)
   * Set video aspect ratio to your monitor aspect ratio, e.g. 16:9
   * Set integer scale to OFF